In this post, we will cover some popular and best Java Profilers. We will cover following Java Profilers in our post.

 Jprofiler provides good support for JDBC, JPA/Hibernate, and other popular databases.

-For more detailed about the features, please refer YourKit Features
+For the more detailed about the features, please refer YourKit Features

 Here is a sample dashboard for our Spring Boot based REST application